Shruti3893/Impact_Prediction/README.md

 4) LGBM Classifier
 5) Neural Networks

--Based on the Classification report, I choosed the best model as CatBoost Classifier for the project.
+- Based on the Classification report, I choosed the best model as CatBoost Classifier for the project.
 It gave highest Accuracy, Precision, Recall and F1-score.

 ## [5.
 Deployment in Local System]
 For Show casing the project, I used Flask Framework.